What Is Achilles Tendinitis? Prevention And Treatment

-- All depending on how much pain or damage you think you may have, always consult a Doctor to see if you have snapped the tendon completely.
-If you have, you may have to have surgery.
+- All depending on how much pain or damage you think you may have, always consult a doctor to see if you have snapped the tendon.
+If so you may have to have surgery.
 This is only if you have really damaged part of the tendon, and the Doctors will remove the damaged part.
 If the tendon has torn away from the muscle, they will re-attach it back on to the muscle.

 - Take anti-inflammatory drugs such as Aspirin or Aspirin based pain killers.